-- Iran (blocking Internet as a whole to create its own version of Internet; I don’t know if it will be successful but it is trying);
+- Iran (blocking the Internet as a whole to create its own version of Internet; I don’t know if it will be successful, but it is trying);

 - Saudi Arabia (filters Internet through a custom made software that blocks anything against the government, in addition to porn)

-- India (manipulation of news and events; blocking social media accounts, blogs and websites that act against government of India.
+- India (manipulation of news and events; blocking social media accounts, blogs, and websites that act against the government of India.